sagivba/sagiv-barhoom.me/_posts/2022-02-24-enviroment_variables_powershell.md

+---
+layout: post
+title:  "Environmental variables in powershell in a nutshell"
+author: "Sagiv Barhoom"
+date:   2022-02-24
+categories: PowerShell
+background: '/img/posts/pivot.jpg'
+---

-Environmental variables in powershell in a nutshell
+# Environmental variables in powershell in a nutshell

 ## GET
 ### Get all environment variables stored in the operating system: